Olumide Makanjuola: Activism

 Makanjuola co-produced a documentary on what it means to be gay in Nigeria in 2014 just after President Goodluck Jonathan signed the same sex marriage prohibition act into law.
 Makanjuola also co-produced Veil of Silence, Hell or High Water, Everything in Between, We Don't Live Here Anymore and Walking with Shadows, adapted from Jude Dibia's 2006 book.

 Makanjuola joined The Initiative for Equal Rights (TIERs) in October 2006 as a community volunteer and one of the founding members.
 He became its executive director in September 2012, serving until March 2018 when he stepped down.

 He has served as an independent expert to the European Asylum Support Office and as a board member at The Equality Hub, a queer women-led organization.
 He has served as the executive vice-chairman of The Future Project since 2015.

-In March 2019, he became the program director for Initiative Sankofa d’Afrique de l’Ouest (ISDAO), a West African philanthropic fund that is working to ensure a just and inclusive West Africa free from violence and discrimination.
+In March 2019, he became the program director for Initiative Sankofa d'Afrique de l'Ouest (ISDAO), a West African philanthropic fund that is working to ensure a just and inclusive West Africa free from violence and discrimination.

+Storytelling

+Makanjuola incorporates storytelling into his work as an LGBTQ+ rights advocate, using narrative as a tool to highlight queer experiences in Nigeria and across Africa.

+He co-edited the anthologies Queer Men’s Narrative (2020) and Love Offers NO Safety: Nigeria’s Queer Men Speak (2023) with Jude Dibia, both of which document the lived experiences of queer Nigerian men.